LiorElayev/computerSecurityProj/README.md

 *This project is a customer managemet web application and REST API for a communication company.

-*By design, this application is vulnerable for XSS attacks and SQLi attacks.
+*By design, this application is vulnerable for XSS attacks and SQL injection attacks.

 <br />